enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 3 - BOLD Signal.md

-why does the oxy-deoxy ratio increases during brain activity
+The Balloon model is used in the BOLD signal to mach he neural activity why does the oxy-deoxy ratio increases during brain activity
 	bc brain consume oxygen, which first decreases the ratio, but then capillary flow increases, blood rushes trhough the zone and the ratio increases #boldresponse how many seconds after the signal does the Hb ratio increases?